AntonShapovalov/Call-Block/README.md

 2. Select phones from incoming calls list and click `done`
 3. Click switch `Block Service`

-When Service enabled, notification appears
+When Service is enabled, notification appears at the system bar.

 #### How to install